BruinGrowly/LJPW-Language-Translator/README.md

 For questions, collaborations, or to report findings:
 - Open an issue on GitHub
-- [Your contact information]
+- bruinnecessities@gmail.com

 ---

-*"In the beginning was the Word, and the Word was with God, and the Word was God."*
+*"In the beginning was the Word, and the Word was with God, and the Word was a God."*
 — John 1:1

 *Perhaps the Word was coordinates all along.*